zaikio/zai-docs/docs/guide/provide-api/README.md

 To offer OAuth Scopes, they must be created in Zaikio.
 Other apps can later select them as desired OAuth Scopes.

-Go to `My Apps` to your App and click on `Provided OAuth Scopes`.
+Go to `Developer` to your App and click on `Provided OAuth Scopes`.
 Click on `Add new OAuth Scope` and enter the data of your scope.

 In addition to the technical data, which have already been explained, a title and a description are also requested.
 The description is optional and should be used if the title otherwise becomes too long and complicated.
 This meta data can also be changed later.